RettiOG/RTRepo/README.md

 # RTRepo

-This is the Main Repository from Retti Technologies

-All Rights reserved
+This is a website that explains to simple code a website